Tropical cyclones in 2022

 During 2022, tropical cyclones formed in seven major bodies of water, commonly known as tropical cyclone basins.
 Tropical cyclones were named by various weather agencies when they attained maximum sustained winds of 35 knots.
-During the year, 132 systems formed, of which 86 were named.
+During the year, 133 systems formed, of which 87 were named.
 The strongest storm to form was Typhoon Nanmadol, with minimum pressure of 910 hPa.
 The deadliest tropical cyclone was Tropical Storm Megi, which caused 214 fatalities in the Philippines (excluding 132 others rendered missing), while the costliest was Hurricane Ian, which had an estimated damage total of at least $113.1 billion (2022 USD) after affecting Trinidad and Tobago, Venezuela, Colombia, the western part of the Greater Antilles and Southeast United States.

-Throughout 2022, eighteen major tropical cyclones formed, including two Category 5 tropical cyclones Saffir–Simpson scale (SSHWS) during the year.
+This year featured an average number of tropical cyclones globally.
+The most active basin of the year was the West Pacific, which had yet another below average season, with 25 named systems forming.
+The East Pacific was above average with 19 named storms forming, while the North Atlantic was average with 14 named storms, the fewest number since 2015.
+The North Indian basin produced 7 named storms, which constituted above average activity, however only one strengthened to cyclone strength.
+The Southern Hemisphere also featured average activity, with Cyclone Batsirai causing heavy damage and killing many people in Madagascar.
+Throughout the year, 18 major tropical cyclones formed, which included three Category 5 tropical cyclones, both figures being below the 1991–2020 global averages.
+The accumulated cyclone energy (ACE) index for 2022 (seven basins combined), as calculated by Colorado State University (CSU) was 559.6 units overall, which was the fewest number of units seen since 2010.

 Tropical cyclones are primarily monitored by ten warning centers across the world, which are designated as a Regional Specialized Meteorological Center (RSMC) or a Tropical Cyclone Warning Center (TCWC) by the World Meteorological Organization (WMO).
 These ten centers are the National Hurricane Center (NHC) and the Central Pacific Hurricane Center (CPHC), Japan Meteorological Agency (JMA), Indian Meteorological Department (IMD), Météo-France (MFR), Indonesia's Meteorology, Climatology, and Geophysical Agency (BMKG), the Australian Bureau of Meteorology (BoM), Papua New Guinea's National Weather Service (PNGNWS), the Fiji Meteorological Service (FMS), and New Zealand's MetService.
 Unofficial, but still notable, warning centres include the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA; albeit official within the Philippines), the United States's Joint Typhoon Warning Center (JTWC), and the Brazilian Navy Hydrographic Center.